jacopok/clean-coding-thesis/galileian_thesis.md

 The necessity to refactor it came from actual user needs --- specifically, a user required `hdf5` output for the errors, which would not be easily achievable with the function as written here.
+As opposed to adding another `if` clause, we can refactor the logic and make it more modular.

-Writing the function in a "messy" way and _then_ refactoring it if needed is a good process: the messy code is often easier to write quickly, it does not require us to think about which abstractions we should use and how each of the modular components we make maybe used in other contexts.
+Writing the function in a "messy" way and _then_ refactoring it _if needed_ is a good process: the messy code is often easier to write quickly, it does not require us to think about which abstractions we should use and how each of the modular components we make maybe used in other contexts.
 Premature abstraction can create technical debt just like forests of for loops can.
+So, this section should not be interpreted as "fixing bad code", but as a natural part of the development process: starting with the easiest-to-write code that will get the job done, and then refining it.

-### Too many purposes
+## Too many purposes

 The first thing that jumps to the eye is that this function is doing two "big" things at once: calculations (combining Fisher matrices etc.) and I/O (writing out to a file).